smithy-lang/smithy/docs/source/1.0/spec/core/http-traits.rst

       - ``integer``
       - The HTTP status code of a successful response.
 Defaults to ``200`` if not provided.
 The provided value SHOULD be between 100 and 599, and it MUST be between 100 and 999.
+Status codes that do not allow a body like 204 and 205 SHOULD bind all output members to locations other than the body of the response.

 The following example defines an operation that uses HTTP bindings: